Date Snickers are a homemade version of the traditional candy bar, incorporating dates as a key ingredient.

 Incorporate shredded coconut into the nougat layer for added texture and flavor.

-You could also add coconut oil or coconut cream to the chocolate coating for a coconut twist.
+Add coconut oil or cream to the chocolate coating for a coconut twist.

 Milk or White Chocolate Date Snickers

-Instead of dark chocolate, use milk chocolate, white chocolate, or even flavored chocolate, such as mint chocolate or orange chocolate.
+Instead of dark chocolate, use milk chocolate, white chocolate, or flavored chocolate, such as mint or orange.

 Hungry for More?

-Check out the Age-Defying Dietitian’s Blog for the latest content on all things healthy aging!
+Check out the Age-Defying Dietitian’s Blog for the latest content on healthy aging!

 Sign up for our Nutrition for Healthy Aging Newsletter to get our latest content delivered directly to your inbox!